 "Um, ew?"
 I offered.

 "Elsie.
 Get with the program.
-I love you, chica, and I swear you should've seen this coming."
-She sounded foreboding over the phone, her voice taking on a tinny, metallic voice that echoed strangely.
+I love you,but you refuse to face reality.
+I swear you should've seen this coming."
+She sounded foreboding over the phone, her voice taking on a tinny, metallic tone.
 "I told you from the very beginning that he was bad news."

 "You did not."
 I said bluntly, sitting back on my bed.
 My super skinny jeans were compressing my legs into sticks, but I couldn't work up the nerve to care.
 My fingers played idly with the chain around my neck – the last gift I'd ever gotten from my adopted parents since they died a few years ago.
 Ever since then, my two older brothers, Royce and Nolan, have taken care of me.
 They were my parents' only biological children, but the two brothers acted like I'd always been a part of their family, even though I hadn't come into it until I was two or three years old.